stefanuddenberg/python_for_bcs/bcog_200_final_project_assignment.md

 ### File Structure (5%)

-Your project includes a clear file organization, and includes at least one documentation file and one Python file (not including the test file), organized into a directory structure.
+Your project includes a clear file organization, and includes at least one documentation file and one python file (not including the test file), organized into a directory structure.
+All files have a reasonable name, without spaces, and a file extension that makes sense (e.g., a file with data in it could be called data.csv; your main script could be called main.py, and so on).

 ### Project Description (10%)

 Within the documentation file, there is a description of the project.
-This description should be written in human language, and provide a self contained description of the project.
-This can be organized as, for example, a couple paragraphs of text, and/or bullet points, etc.
+This description should be written in English, and provide a self-contained description of the project.
+This can be organized as, for example, a couple of text paragraphs, some bullet points, etc. The documentation is written in Markdown (e.g., in a file named README.md) and is easy to parse visually (e.g., no run-on sentences, proper use of paragraphs and bullet points, etc.).

 ### Approach (20%)

 The approach you designed and implemented to create your project meets these requirements:

-- You use relevant modules (from standard library and external sources)
+- You use relevant modules (from the standard library and/or external sources)
-- The algorithms / approaches used are well-chosen for the task at hand
+- The algorithms/approaches used are well-chosen for the task at hand
-- The algorithms / approaches chosen are properly implemented
+- The algorithms/approaches chosen are properly implemented

 ### Project Code (30%)